Mark Byford: Career with the BBC

-As chair of the BBC's Editorial Standards Board, Byford led the executive response to the faked competitions scandals that engulfed the BBC in 2007, including designing the special training programme Safeguarding Trust which more than 17,000 members of staff had to attend.
-In November 2008, he led the investigation into the Brand/Ross affair and produced the special report that was published subsequently by the BBC Trust.

-He is a fellow of The Radio Academy.
+He is a fellow of the Radio Academy.
 He was a first board member of the joint industry radio research body, RAJAR, in the early 1990s and was also a board member of BARB, the television audience research body.
 He was a trustee of the Children in Need charity from 1992 to 1996.
 In 1999, he established the BBC World Service Trust, the BBC's international development charity, which used media and communications to reduce poverty and promote education and human rights around the world.

 In July 2010, it was revealed that Byford had flown on business to the World Cup in South Africa, business class at a cost of £4,878.
 This came against a background of further cuts in BBC News, for which Byford was responsible.
 On 12 October 2010 it was announced Byford was leaving the corporation after thirty-two years and the Deputy Director-General post closed as part of the BBC's cutbacks in senior management costs.
+He had accepted voluntary redundancy.
+He stood down from the Executive Board in March 2011 and left the corporation in June 2011.
 Byford left the Executive Board of the BBC at the end of March 2011, and his BBC employment ended in the early summer after he led the Royal Wedding coverage, reportedly with a redundancy/notice package of between £800,000 and £900,000.